MDMoore1764/StreamSerialization/README.md

 # StreamSerialization
- An example project demonstrating the use of stream serialization to continue a lazy evaluation pipeline between APIs transmitting data via http protocol.
+ An example project demonstrating the use of stream serialization to continue a lazy evaluation pipeline between APIs transmitting data via http.